Stadly/TimelineExtractor/README.md

 ### Authenticate

-To authenticate, specify the path to your authentication cookie using the `-c` or `--cookie` argument when running `TimelineExtractor`:
+To authenticate, specify the following arguments when running `TimelineExtractor`:
+  - The path to your authentication cookie using the `-c` or `--cookie` argument.
+  - The authuser number using the `-u` or `--authuser` argument.
+  - The reauth proof token using the `-r` or `--rapt` argument.
+  - The output file path using the `-o` or `--output` argument.

 ```
-python extract.py -c path/to/cookie
+python extract.py -c path/to/cookie -u 1 -r token_value -o path/to/output/file
 ```

 ### Get location history